santosvdw/inf-aantekeningen/jaar_1/bs/midterm-1.md

 ##### NUMA multiprocessing architecture
 **Non Uniform Memory Access** was created for scaling.
 With NUMA, all processors have their own memory which they can read faster than external memory.
 Without shared memory, there are no problems with memory contention thus NUMA makes scaling easier.
 However if a NUMA node needs to access information from other nodes or other forms of external memory, there will be a performance penalty.

+### Booting an OS
+1. Power is initialized on the system and execution starts at a fixed memory location
+2. OS must be made available so hardware can start it
+- A small piece of code (**bootstrap loader (BIOS)**), stored in **ROM (Read Only Memory)** or **flash memory** locates the kernel, loads it into memory and starts it.
+However, modern systems often use **Unified Extensible Firmware Interface (UEFI)**.
+3. Common bootsrap loader **GRUB** allows for selection of kernel from multiple disks, versions, etc.
+4. The kernel loads so then the system is running
+5. **System daemons** are started.
+    > A **daemon** is a background process that is always running and handles specific tasks without user interaction.
+Examples are system daemons, network daemons, bluetooth daemons, etc.
+6. Boot loaders frequentlu allow various boot states, such as single user mode

 ### Operating system operations
 How does the OS work?

-1. **Bootstrap program**: simple code to initialize the system and load the kernel.
-E.g. **UEFI firmware**.
-2. Kernel loads
-3. **System daemons** are started.
-    > A **daemon** is a background process that is always running and handles specific tasks without user interaction.
-Examples are system daemons, network daemons, bluetooth daemons, etc.

 **Dual-mode** operations allow the OS to protect itself and other system components, by creating a **user mode** and **kernel mode**, each with different privileges.
 The **mode bit** is provided by hardware (which means that users can't easily change the mode).
 Dangerous operations can't be executed by users because they don't have the privileges.
 System calls turn on kernel mode, after which the task is executed in kernel mode and when the system call returns user mode is switched on again.
 Some processors like Intel's processors have **protection rings**, which have varying levels of privilege where the kernel is the most privileged and everything else has decreasing levels of privilege.

 A **timer** can also be set to prevent code from infinite looping.
 These timers are set in kernel mode, after which user mode is switched on.
 When the timer hits 0, an interrupt is generated and the interrupt is handled in kernel mode.